-Step 1: Start by using the Format Bar to set some text.
+Step 1: A good place to start is using the Format Bar to set some text.

 Format Font:

 - 1. Highlight the text you wish to format or place cursor where you will begin a new paragraph. - 2.
 Use Style and Font on the Format Bar to set your font.
 Remember don't pick exotic fonts that won't be on other computers.
 I've chosen "Heading 1" (the largest style) and "Ariel."